moq-wg/moq-transport/draft-ietf-moq-transport.md

 of the Parameter Value field in bytes.

 Each parameter description will indicate the data type in the Parameter Value field.
-If a receiver understands a parameter type, and  the parameter value is a varint, but the self-encoded length of that varint does not match the Parameter Length field, the receiver MUST terminate the session.
+If a receiver understands a parameter type, and the parameter length implied by that type does not match the Parameter Length field, the receiver MUST terminate the session with error code TBD.

 ### Version Specific Parameters {#version-specific-params}